What is Legalese and What Businesses Must Know About it

 In plain English, this means that the company owns the work that a person has been hired to perform or complete.

 Advantage and disadvantage of legalese

 Lawyers have been trained to use legalese for centuries, and they are expected to be well-versed in this language.
 If practiced with care, legalese can be quite effective in eliminating the ambiguities of legal documents.

 Different words can be open to different interpretations to different people, thus resulting in consequences that could be problematic.
 To avoid this, lawyers use legalese and prepare long-winded documents to make sure that every interpretation is covered.

 However, legalese has some serious downsides.
 Despite its lengthy explanations per sentence, legal documents may still be twisted in a costly battle in court.

-Why businesses should try to avoid using legalese
+Why should businesses try to avoid using legalese?

 For years now, there has been a movement pushing the use of plain English in business dealings or documents.
 Businessmen should not have to call up their lawyers to interpret an agreement when they are the ones negotiating and closing deals that will benefit their company.

 Many business agreements fail to progress because of problems in words used in a contract.
 In some cases, legal documents filled with legalese can likely be seen as distrustful, especially for those doing business in countries whose first language isn’t English.